South Koreas Yoon Vows To Fight until The Very Last Minute - UrduPoint

 South Korea's Yoon Vows To Fight 'until The Very Last Minute'

-Seoul, (APP - UrduPoint / Pakistan Point News - 12th Dec, 2024) South Korean President Yoon Suk Yeol on Thursday vowed to fight "until the very last minute", in a defiant address defending his shock decision to declare martial law and deploy troops to the country's parliament last week.
+Seoul, (APP - UrduPoint / Pakistan Point News - 12th Dec, 2024) South Korean President Yoon Suk Yeol on Thursday vowed to fight "until the very last minute", defending his shock decision last week to declare martial law and deploy troops to the country's parliament

-The South Korean leader is barred from foreign travel as part of a probe into his inner circle over the dramatic events of December 3-4 that stunned Seoul's allies and threw it into some of its deepest political turmoil in years.

-Now staring down an impeachment vote in parliament on Saturday, Yoon vowed to "fight with the people until the very last minute".

-South Korea's capital has been rocked by daily protests since last week, with thousands gathering to demand Yoon's resignation.
+Police on Wednesday were blocked from entering the Presidential office by security guards, later saying they had been given "very limited" documents by Yoon's staff.

-And Yoon's inner circle has come under intense scrutiny for their alleged role in last week's martial law declaration.
+Yoon's inner circle has come under intense scrutiny for their role in last week's martial law declaration.

-On Thursday, police said they had raided the headquarters of the military's capital defense command, which was deployed during the martial law declaration.

-Former defence minister Kim Yong-hyun, who is accused of urging Yoon to impose martial law, attempted to kill himself in prison on Tuesday, authorities said.

-Kim was first detained Sunday and later formally arrested on charges of "engaging in critical duties during an insurrection" and "abuse of authority to obstruct the exercise of rights".
+Kim, who is accused of suggesting to Yoon that he impose martial law, was first detained on Sunday, and later formally arrested on charges of "engaging in critical duties during an insurrection" and "abuse of authority to obstruct the exercise of rights".

 The former interior minister and the general in charge of the martial law operation are also barred from foreign travel.